dmsmith1991/SOUD1416_Practise_Exams/Console_Exam_Practise_Feb2019_Solution/README.md

 What's covered...
 * Menu implementation using a finite state machine (https://brilliant.org/wiki/finite-state-machines), consisting of while loops & switch-case statements (as you've probably been using).
   * See "state_diagram.jpg" which shows the different program states and what conditions cause them to transition.
-  * Sketching out a quick state diagram, with maybe some simple flow charts for the specific internals of each state, is a good way of ensuring you don't get into a pickle.
-The time you'll potentially lose in the exam by going off on a tangent more than makes up for the initial 10 mins drawing a few sketches.
+  * Sketching out a quick state diagram, with maybe some simple flow charts / pseudocode (https://www.bbc.com/bitesize/guides/z3bq7ty/revision/2) showing the operation of each state, is a good way of helping to well stuctured.
+It only takes a few minutes, and can save alot of confusion, which in an exam you don't have time for!
 * Example of how to split code across multiple classes (HelperFunctions class).
 * Validation of user-supplied console input (see HelperFunctions -> ValidateString())
 * Safely parsing integers from strings, without using try-catch or string validation (see RunCalculator(), line 184)